-Like I mentioned earlier, in order to build and manage a long distance real estate investing business, you’re going to have to let other people do a lot of the work for you…
+Like I mentioned earlier, in order to build and manage a long-distance real estate investing business, you’re going to have to let other people do a lot of the work for you…

-Which can be a great way to force yourself out of the I-must-do-everything entrepreneurial mindset if you tend to be a micro-manager.
+This can be a great way to force yourself out of the I-must-do-everything entrepreneurial mindset if you tend to be a micro-manager.
 It’s also just a great way to build a business that doesn’t require you for every little task.